 LexSite continuous improvement involves research in the field of lexicography, cognitive linguistics and data science.

 English-Russian and Russian-English dictionary LexSite was developed to improve cross-cultural communications.
 The dictionary contains more than 1.4 million lexical-semantic units.
 Its search engine captures morphological specifics of the English and Russian languages thus reducing ambiguities and improving the speed and quality of translations in the English-Russian language pair.

 The LexSite development work included the creation of lexicon free from numerous errors frequently found in other tools.
 This is where LexSite dictionary excels in providing an outstanding quality of information.

 In addition to commonly used vocabulary, LexSite contains a unique terminology base.
 It includes terminology related to science and technology, as well as project-specific terminology used in international projects.
 These terms were collected by the Language Interface team while working with organizations such as United Nations, Lokheed-Martin, Worley-Parsons, NASA, Orbital, Fluor Daniel, McKinsey, Sberbank, Tengizchevroil, Schlumberger and other global brands.

 The lexical-semantic platform LexSite is equipped with tutoring features that help learning foreign lexis.

-LexTutor helps efficiently learn new lexis and test the user's knowledge of new words and expressions.
+LexTutor helps efficiently developing learners' vocabulary and self-check the user's knowledge of foreign words and phrases.